-Here are some FAQs about the mumps outbreak at IU Bloomington this semester.
+Here are some FAQs about the mumps outbreak at IU Bloomington that began March 12 and ended on July 20.
 We encourage students and staff to educate yourselves about mumps to keep yourselves healthy and to reduce the spread of the disease.

 Questions about mumps

 - How do I know if I’ve been exposed?

 - Why are three cases considered an outbreak?

 - What should I do if my roommate has it?

 - Am I safe if I’ve had both MMR vaccines?

 - If I get a third MMR, does that mean I won’t get mumps in the future?